lf1-io/padl/docs/sources/advanced/saving.md.txt

 # Saving

-All PADL transforms can be saved via {py:meth}`padl.save`.
+All PADL Transforms can be saved via {py:meth}`padl.save`.
 For that, simply do:

 ```python
 from padl import save